Untangle anxiety, trauma, and overwhelming feelings so life feels worth living.

 Trauma in psychotherapy refers to an overwhelming experience— single, repeated, or prolonged—that threatens a person’s sense of safety or self, overwhelms their ability to cope, and disrupts emotional, cognitive, and physiological functioning.

 For those who have had multiple traumatic incidents over their lifespan, this is coined “complex trauma”.
 Many have chronic post-traumatic stress disorder (PTSD) without knowing it.
 Most of them, however, would never say they had trauma.
 They’d say they had “difficult” childhoods or complicated parents & hard situations.
-Trauma therapy may help put the corresponding struggles into perspective.
+Trauma-focused therapy can help process through what happened and start to feel safe again.

 therapy Techniques